Student Initiated Programs: Architecture in the UK

 It is entirely the student's responsibility to monitor deadlines and application procedures for the non-KU program.
 In addition, students must complete the KU Study Abroad & Global Engagement SIP application and scholarship application (if applicable) by the deadlines listed below, regardless of the non-KU program deadlines.

-Deadline for Winter Break, Spring Break, & Spring Semester programs: October 1
+Deadline for Spring Semester: October 1

 As with many other study abroad options, students must meet with departmental faculty advisors and their academic advisor in their major during the application process in order to complete an Academic Plan.
 Through this process they will be able to determine what equivalent KU credit they will receive for their study abroad courses.
 Upon acceptance to the non-KU program, students must submit a copy of the letter of acceptance from the host institution to SAGE.